saturn597/RPN/README.md

 will compile the RPN code contained in `program.rpn` and display the resulting LLVM IR in your terminal.

-To actually run the program, you can pipe the output to LLVM's interpreter, lli:
+To actually run the program, you can pipe the output to LLVM's IR interpreter, lli:

 `./rpn program.rpn | lli`